PeterCamilleri/CX16/docs/vm_ip.md

 #### Low Ram 1 Jump

 Now we look at the task of fetching a 16-bit jump address and setting the _vm\_ip_ to this new value.
-For this code there is no difference between the byte code and threaded code cases so only one routine is shown.
-The code shown is the implementation of this hypothetical jump instruction.
+For this code, there is no difference between the byte code and threaded code cases.
+Two cases are covered, one with an in-line increment of the _vm\_ip_ and the other, size reduced by using a subroutine to accomplish this task.
+The code shown is, in effect, the implementation of this hypothetical jump instruction.

+Here's the case with in-line increment:

       lda     (vm_ip)        ; Grab the low jump address. tax                    ; Hide it in X